 Even low quantity alcohol drinking can damage nerve cells; already diabetes itself leads to nerve damage thus a diabetes individual who drinks alcohol has increased chances of nerve damage leads to pain, numbness, tingling or burning sensation.

-Tips for diabetics, who prefer to drink alcohol
+Tips for people with diabetes, who prefer to drink alcohol

-If you decide to consume alcohol, following are some useful tips:
+If you decide to consume alcohol, the following are some useful tips:

 - Check your blood glucose before, during, and after you have alcohol.
 Alcohol can drop your blood glucose from 15 minutes to about 12 hours.